Misha: A Mémoire of the Holocaust Years

-The real author, Monique de Wael
+Monique de Wael

 It is difficult to be sure of de Wael's true history, since it was obscured for so long behind the falsehood she told.
-However, at least a fragmentary version can be put together from documentation turned up by researchers and from de Wael's own admissions.
+A fragmentary version can be put together from documentation turned up by researchers and from de Wael's own admissions.

 Monique de Wael was born in 1937 in Etterbeek, Belgium, to Robert De Wael and Josephine Donvil.
 Sources differ as to her birthdate: 12 May (according to a baptismal record) or 2 September (according to records from the school Monique attended in the year 1943–44).
 Her family was Catholic, and her parents were members of the Belgian resistance, which led to them being arrested by the Nazis on 23 September, 1941.
 Nazi records indicate that Robert de Wael was executed on May 3 or 4 of 1944, and Donvil died sometime between 1 February and 31 December 1945.

 According to de Wael's February 2008 statement, her guardianship went first to her grandfather Ernest de Wael, and then to her uncle Maurice de Wael.
 De Wael says that with the exception of her grandfather, those who took her in treated her badly, including calling her "the traitor's daughter" because her father was suspected of having given information under torture in St. Gilles prison.
 She remained with her uncle's family, and did not go off in search of her missing parents as "Misha" did, but according to her statement, this time with her uncle's family was when she began to "feel Jewish" and to fantasise about running off with the wolves.